niccolobiasi/CardioMat/README.md

 - Labeling of cardiac surface (tagSurface.m):  allows the user to manually select the base of the ventricles adn automatically determines epicardial and endocardial surfaces.
 - Computation of ventricular coordinates (computeUVC.m): computes ventricular coordinates (apicobasal, transmural, transventricular) based on surface labels and user-selection of the apex of the ventricles.
 - Generation of fiber orientation (generateFibers.m): generates fiber orientation with a rule-based method starting from ventricular coordinates.
-- Generation of Purkinje network (createPurkije.m): create a Purkinje network based on ventricular coordinates with a constrained optimization method.
+- Generation of Purkinje network (createPurkinje.m): create a Purkinje network based on ventricular coordinates with a constrained optimization method.
 -  Run simulation (runSimulation.m): runs monodomain simulations with the options provided by the users.

 ## Usage

 Each function is provided with an help documentation explaining the usage of the function.
 3 example scripts showing the use of CardioMat in different scenarios are available at .....
+Simulation results are saved into a binary file and can be visualized with PlotFrame.m and VolShFrame.m functions.
+The former uses standard Matlab figures, the latter is based on volshow() matlab command and uses a viewer3d.

 ## Requirements

+CardioMat toolbox was tested on Matlab R2023b and it is supposed to work for this and future releases.
-The runSimulation.m function uses the gpuArray structure thus it requires the Parallel Computing Toolbox.
+The runSimulation.m function uses the gpuArray structure thus it requires the **Parallel Computing Toolbox**. createPurkinje.m, VolSh.m, and VolShFrame.m requires the **Image Processing Toolbox**.
-The vox2carp.m function requires iso2mesh (dowload from:  toolbox available in the Matlab path). vox2carp.m allows to generates
+The vox2carp.m function requires iso2mesh toolbox available in the Matlab path (dowload from: https://github.com/fangq/iso2mesh). vox2carp.m allows to generates 3D mesh in openCARP (https://opencarp.org/) format, including fiber orientation and domain labels.